Forsyth-Creations/ros_rigor/thesis/00_Abstract.md

 - Swerve Drive: A type of robotic drive system that allows for omnidirectional movement.
 - Cost Map: A map of the environment that assigns a cost to each cell based on its traversability.
 Obstables are assigned a higher cost, while open areas are assigned a lower cost.
 Used for path planning.
 - Pose: The position and orientation of a robot in space.
 This is typically represented as a 3D coordinate and a quaternion.
 - Quaternion: A mathematical construct used to represent rotations in 3D space.
 It is a more compact representation than Euler angles.
+Instead of using a six number representation, it uses four numbers to represent the same information.
+This approach is more efficient for computation and avoids issues with gimbal lock.
+- Swerve Module: The individual wheel assembly of a swerve drive robot.
+Each module can pivot independently to allow for omnidirectional movement.
+- Swerve Drive Radial Axis: The axis around which the swerve module pivots.
+This is typically perpendicular to the ground and parallel to the wheel.
+Used synonymously with "pivot axis".
+- Swerve Drive Axial Axis: The axis along which the wheel rotates.
+This is typically parallel to the ground and perpendicular to the swerve module.
+Used synonymously with "drive axis".
+- Twist_mux: A tool used to manage multiple sources of velocity commands in ROS2.
+- "Differential Drivetrain" vs "Swerve Drive Differential": A differential drivetrain is a type of drive system that uses two wheels to control the direction of the robot.
+A swerve drive differential describes the differential drive system of a swerve drive robot.
+This entails two motors on a module, which depending on the combination of commands to the two motors and their difference in motion can yield either a radial, axial, or radial and axial motion.
+This is a unique feature of swerve drive robots, and is not present in traditional differential drive systems.